soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39: February 10, Friday

+**Today's Progress**: React - build and refactor components, webpack and babel, created React boilerplate.

+**Thoughts**: Setup for React was really complex.
+Glad I have a boilerplate to work with now.

 ### Day 38: February 9, Thursday

 **Today's Progress**: Deployed YelpCamp.
 Learned more about OOP and keyword `this`.
 Started Hello React app.